Yongala, South Australia: Geography and climate

-Yongala has a warm semi-arid climate (Köppen BSk).
+Yongala has a cold semi-arid climate (Köppen BSk).
 It is situated on a plateau of 521 m and winter snowfalls can occur.
 The town holds several records for the lowest minimum temperature in South Australia: including its all-time record low of -8.2 C on 20 July 1976, in addition to the record low temperatures in South Australia for the months of May, June, August and September.